oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 **Limitations:** Network level controls may not always be feasible, especially when dealing with consumer scenarios where the network may not be under control of the service provider.
 Even if it is possible to deploy network level controls, it should be used in conjunction with other controls outlined in this document to achieve defence in-depth.

 ### Limited Scopes
 Authorization servers may choose to limit the scopes they include in access tokens issued through cross-device flows where the unauthenticated channel between two devices are susceptible to being exploited.
 Including limited scopes lessens the impact in case of a successful attack.
-The decision about which scopes are included may be further refined based on whether the protocol is initiated on a trusted device or the user's location relative to the initiating device.
+The decision about which scopes are included may be further refined based on whether the protocol is initiated on a trusted device or the user's location relative to the Initiating Device.

 **Limitations:** Limiting scopes reduces the impact of a compromise, but does not avoid it.
 It should be used in conjunction with other mitigations described in this document.